 The Midwives College of Utah is designed for the midwifery student that needs the freedom from location and time flexibility that distance education offers.
 As valuable as this freedom is to the needs of many women, many students find that they need certain elements of structure in order to be successful in their programs.

 Students are able to complete their academic studies wherever they live in the world.
 Students must have access to the internet (high-speed options highly recommended), and have word processing and printing capabilities.

 Students complete their clinical training with an approved local preceptor.
 Students should identify appropriate clinical training options prior to entering the MCU program.

 Using high-volume clinical sites to obtain all or a majority of clinical numbers is not appropriate for the MCU program.
 However, in some cases, students may have to leave their local area or country to receive a portion of their clinical training.

 Students are able to complete academic and clinical work on their own time schedules.
 Students begin courses at the same time throughout the year; however, a student may find that they need extra time to complete a course.
 Students are encouraged to finish their courses within a trimester but may extend a course if necessary.
 Instructors, preceptors, and house mentors are available to support each student’s success in reaching their goals and moving through the program.

 Major Maps are course completion schedules that students develop with the MCU Registrar.
 Major Maps allow students to see what course work must be completed within each trimester to meet the student’s graduation goal date.
 Major Maps give structure to the flexibility of MCU course work.

 Financial Options and Incentives

 A tuition discount is extended to all students who demonstrate after each year of active enrollment, that they have stayed on their Major Map (course completion schedule).
-The discount will reduce the monthly payments by 6% for the following year.

 Winter—January through April